100+ Singapore Craft Beer Bars, Restaurants & Shops: A Comprehensive Guide & Map

 Tue-Thu: 6-10.30 p.m. (last orders 10 p.m.); Fri: 6-11 p.m. (last orders 10.30 p.m.); Sat: 2-11 p.m. (last orders 10.30 p.m.)

 Most evenings, you’ll find beer geeks huddled around these two stalls in the green zone of Singapore’s largest hawker centre.
-The chances of running into a visiting craft brewer here are pretty high as well.
-Twelve taps of imported and Singapore craft beer are available.
-Be prepared to commit to 400-ml glasses (or 300 ml for stronger beers).
-The corner stall #62 has seen Mikkeller and British tavern concept pop-ups and hosts Alive Brewing from 14 March 2023.
+Up to 22 taps of imported and Singapore craft beer are available across both stalls.
+Be prepared to commit to 400-ml glasses (or 300 ml for stronger beers), though, and credit cards are not accepted.
+The corner stall #62 currently hosts Alive Brewing.

-They are also the importer of several eastern Australian brands from like Deeds, One Drop, Range and Moondog.
-Visit their website to get them delivered–details in the Bottle Shop section.
+They are also the importer of several beers, mainly from Australia’s east coast–details on how to purchase them are in the Bottle Shop section.

 Singapore craft beer hawker stall bar